glpi-project/doc/source/modules/administration/users/users.rst

 ------------------

 For debugging or administrative purposes, it's possible for a “super-admin” account (or any profile with the configuration rights) to temporarily take the ownership of another user’s account without knowing its password.
-An icon is available at the top in the user´s form to perform this action.
+An icon is available at the top of the user´s form to perform this action.

 .. image:: /modules/administration/images/impersonate_icon.png
    :alt: Impersonate user icon